open-afc-project/openafc/OIDC_Login.md

 ```
 rat-manage-api user create --role Admin --role AP --role Analysis myusername "Enter Your Password Here"
 ```
-Note: the password in above command has no effect and is kept only to be backward compatible with non OIDC method .
+Note: the password in above command has no effect and is kept only to be backward compatible with non OIDC method.

 ### **OIDC Authenticated User **